African All Stars Transfer News and Rumours: Nigerian politician Orji Kalu wants to buy Arsenal | Goal.com

 The two-term Governor of Abia State, Orji Kalu is said to be ready to buy a 35 per cent stake in Arsenal, according to the Mirror.

-Kalu, who is a serving Nigerian senator in the National Assembly, is aiming to help the Gunners end their 16-year trophy drought with his investments.
+Kalu, who is a serving Nigerian senator in the National Assembly, is aiming to help the Gunners end their 16-year wait for the Premier League with his investments.

 “Our success with Enyimba FC between 2000-07 has continuously increased my passion for football," Kalu said.